 Online Korean Classes Add More Value that Traditional Classes can Never Offer

 There are several reasons why online Korean classes give students more value.
 First of all, nobody just randomly chooses a language for an elective; there is a logic behind the choice.
 Students take Korean for a number of reasons.
 Some students may have parents who were born in Korea, but they were born and raised in America with English as their language.
 They may want to take online Korean classes to better connect with their culture and to be able to converse with the older generations when they take that family trip to Seoul.
-Then there are some students who love the Korean culture (pop music, anime, fashion, and other subjects).
+Then there are some students who love Korean culture (pop music, anime, fashion, and other subjects).
 They may choose Korean as a second language simply because they want to form deeper connections with these things.
 There are also students who already know what they want to major in when they get to college, and what career path they would like to follow.
 Taking online Korean classes will help them achieve their dreams.
 For example, learning Korean will serve students well who want to pursue an international business degree with a focus on Korean markets.
 Even students who want to become animators, art historians, diplomats, international lawyers, and traveling physicians, all with a direct interest in Korea, would be wise to take online Korean classes to add to their transcripts.
 When you invest in online Korean classes for your child, the teacher can utilize the one-on-one approach and take their goals and contextually add customized layers of learning into the lesson to enable the approach to register more with each unique student.
 This adds a ton of value, as studies show that personalizing lessons lead to higher grades.

 Online Korean Classes Make High School More Productive and Fun

 Many students who take Korean (or any language for that matter) do so because they either want to genuinely learn the language (for whatever reasons) or they need a language elective to get into the college of their choice.
 Either way, the goal for all pupils is to graduate.
 However, taking a language class in the middle of the day, where there is no one-on-one attention to help students actually learn the language, adds a ton of pressure to the overall curriculum as a whole.
-This stress can cause students to not only do poorly in their Korean class, but also in the rest of their classes–even in sports.
+This stress can cause students to not only do poorly in their Korean class but also in the rest of their classes–even in sports.
 Furthermore, a full class load on campus prevents kids from being kids.
 There is little time for a social life, taking electives, or spending time with the family.
-One reason why parents invest on online Korean classes for their kids is to help lighten their academic load and give them more free time.
+One reason why parents invest in online Korean classes for their kids is to help lighten their academic load and give them more free time.

 Kids Call the Shots with Online Korean Classes